technomancy/leiningen/doc/PLUGINS.md

 plugin declaration in the `:user` profile in `~/.lein/profiles.clj` instead of directly in the `project.clj` file.

+## Not Writing a Plugin (无为)

+The first thing to do when writing a plugin is to try to accomplish what you're doing without a plugin.

+Early on in the days of Leiningen many plugins were written which did nothing but provide a short command to run a specific function using `eval-in-project`.
+Once Leiningen added the support for partially-applied aliases these became largely redundant, because you can add an alias to the `run` task:

+    :aliases {"mytest" ["run" "-m" "mylib.test/go"]}

+Not only does this allow `lein mytest` to run the `mylib.test/go` function inside the context of your project, it also passes additional arguments (such as in the case of `lein run mytest :integration`) on to the function specified.
+However, for some plugins this wasn't enough as they needed access to values in the project map.
+For instance, a test runner would need to know the value of `:test-paths` to know which directory to scan for tests.

+As of Leiningen 2.4.0 it's possible to get this data from an alias, removing the need for a plugin.

+    :aliases {"mytest" ["run" "-m" "mylib.test/go" :project/test-paths]}

+This will load the `:test-paths` value from the project map and pass a string representation of it as the first argument to the function specified in the alias, followed by any command-line arguments given to the `mytest` alias.
+It's up to the function to call `read-string` on that argument.

+However, if you need to call other Leiningen functions or have no need to run anything inside the context of the project's own process, making a plugin might be the right choice if one doesn't [exist already](https://github.com/technomancy/leiningen/wiki/plugins),

 ## Writing a Plugin

 Start by generating a new project with `lein new plugin